Prototypes

 Prototype SES Design Methodology & Assumptions

 Zoning Regulations: The prototypes illustrate single exit stair (SES) designs on typical lot sizes across Canada and are not based on any specific by-law requirements for lot coverage, building depth or minimum front, side and rear yard setbacks.
+Some of the designs include common amenity rooms but the size of these amenity areas is not based on any specific by-law requirements.
+The requirements of the City of Toronto were used to determine bicycle storage and garbage room sizes.

 Non-Residential Uses: The prototypes illustrate SES building design serving only Group C occupancy, specifically dwelling units.
-However, this does not eliminate the possibility of other occupancies in the building provided that they are not served by the single exit stair.
-Prototypes 4 and 6 illustrate conditions where a non-residential Group A, E or D occupancy is provided on the ground floor and these occupancies do not rely on or communicate directly with the SES.
+However, this does not eliminate the possibility of other occupancies in the building provided they are not served by the single exit stair.
+Prototypes 4 and 6 illustrate conditions where a non-residential Group A, E or D major occupancy is provided on the ground floor and these occupancies do not rely on or communicate directly with the SES.

 Construction Type: All of the prototypes are assumed to be of any construction type as prescribed through Section 3.2.2. and Part 9 of the NBC, except where noncombustible construction is required by spatial separation requirements prescribed under NBC 3.2.3.7. and 9.10.14.5.